Review Vendor SOC 2 Report

 What is a SOC 2 report?

-SOC 2 is a voluntary compliance standard developed by the AICPA in 2010 to define data security standards for organizations.
+System and Organization Controls 2, better known as SOC 2 is a voluntary compliance standard developed by the American Institute of Certified Public Accountants (AICPA) in 2010 to define data security standards for organizations.

 It is usually requested by customers to evaluate the security and compliance practices of service organizations.